 I’d like to remind you at four in the morning

 The air is fresh under diamond skies makes me glad to be alive.

 In writing “Blue Collar,” above, and “Stayed Awake All Night,” Bachman Turner Overdrive shows they get it.
+They understand.
 The air is fresh under star-filled skies in the middle of the night.
-For most of the year, in much of the country, the middle of the night is the only time good time to be outside.
+For most of the year, in much of the United States, the middle of the night is the only time good time to be outside.
 It’s too hot otherwise.

 If you have what it takes, if you have a system and the discipline to use a system to ensure you’re at peak mental and physical power during the shift, working nights can be rewarding.
 It can help your career.
 It can help you enjoy a bigger paycheck.
 In many cases, the work is easier than the day shift.

 The night shift is more relaxed, usually.
 Your coworkers, more fun.
 Management is nowhere to be seen.
 What’s the hard part is the toll it takes on your body.